Senior Aquatic Biologist

 B.Sc.: University of Saskatchewan (Biology / Geographic Information Systems) 2004

 Jesse Sinclair is an aquatic biologist with over 10 years of experience in designing and implementing water quality and sediment quality assessments in Canada and the United States to support environmental impact assessment, ecological risk assessment, and Natural Resource Damage Assessment (NRDA).
-He is a Registered Professional Biologist with the College of Applied Biology.
+He is a Registered Professional Biologist in B.C. under the College of Applied Biologists.

 Jesse has represented First Nations on reviews of both environmental assessment applications and Environmental Management Act discharge applications, evaluating the potential for impacts on aquatic environments from mining and other industrial projects in British Columbia and Yukon.